 Is the Current Divider Rule the same as the Voltage Divider Rule?

-No. The Current Divider Rule addresses the distribution of current in parallel branches, whereas the Voltage Divider Rule deals with the distribution of voltage in series resistive circuits.
+No. The Current Divider Rule addresses the distribution of current in parallel branches, whereas the Voltage Divider Rule, based on Kirchhoff’s voltage law, deals with the distribution of voltage in series resistive circuits.

 What is the current divider example?

-Let’s say that there’s a parallel circuit with resistors R1 and R2.
-If the total current I is known, the CDR can be applied to find the currents through R1 and R2.
+Let’s say that there’s a parallel circuit with two resistors R1 and R2.
+If the total current I is known, the CDR can be applied to find the currents through R1 and R2 in the context of parallel resistive networks.

 What is the Current Divider Formula Parallel Circuit?

-The Current Divider Formula for a parallel circuit is Ix = (I * Rb) / (Ra + Rb).
+The Current Divider Formula for a parallel circuit is Ix = (I * Rb) / (Ra + Rb), allowing us to find the fraction of the total current flowing through each resistor.
 Here, Ix is the current in the specific branch, I is the total current entering the parallel branches, Ra is the resistance of the branch in question, and Rb is the total resistance of the parallel circuit.

 How is Voltage Divider Current calculated in a circuit?